Eric Maxim Choupo-Moting: 2014 and 2022 World Cups

 In June 2014, he was called up for Cameroon's World Cup squad for the 2014 World Cup in Brazil.
 On 3 January 2017, he announced that he would not play in the 2017 Africa Cup of Nations.

 On 29 March 2022, during the third round of the 2022 FIFA World Cup qualification, he scored a goal for Cameroon to lead 1–0 in an away match against Algeria, which equalized the tie 1–1 on aggregate.
 That match went on into extra time and both teams scored; hence, Cameroon qualified to the 2022 FIFA World Cup on away goals.

 On 9 November 2022, he was included in the 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 28 November, he scored his first World Cup goal in a 3–3 draw against Serbia.

 Personal life

 Choupo-Moting was born in Altona, Hamburg, and he attended Gymnasium Altona.
 He was born to a German mother and Cameroonian father.

 Choupo-Moting has a German wife named Nevin.
-They have one son, Liam, who was born on 17 October 2013.
+They have two children, born 2013 and 2021.